lucobellic/edgy-group.nvim/README.md

 - All **edgy** windows require a unique **title** in order to create groups.
 - Opening a window with a function or command call will not automatically switch to the corresponding group.
-- Switching between groups always sets the cursor to one of the **edgebar** windows and does not restore the previous cursor position.

 ## ⚡️ Requirements